Your step by step guide to Conveyancing

 Stamp Duty Land Tax

-Stamp Duty Land Tax (SDLT) is a tax paid when purchasing a property over a certain price in England and Northern Ireland.
+Stamp Duty Land Tax (SDLT) is a tax paid on the purchase of a property in England and Northern Ireland.